Identifying the approach to your wealth can help you navigate through volatile times

 Imagine young entrepreneurs in their early 30s with no children.
 The couple eventually want to provide for their lifestyle when they sell their business.
 They have many working years ahead of them and have no intention of using their investments for decades.
 So for them, market volatility may be largely irrelevant.
 Why?
 They are more able to wait out ups and downs, ultimately taking advantage of potential investment returns over multiple decades.

 Now imagine the same couple, but they are now in their 60s.
 They have three adult children and no other source of income outside of their investment portfolio.
 They not only need to sustain their spending, but would also like to provide for family members.
 So in addition to revisiting their portfolio risk level, they may want to consider factors that go far beyond investment decision making.

 For example, how long do they want the money they give to their family to last?
 Within the children’s lifetimes, or well beyond?
 Also, what is the most tax-efficient way to give to their family?
 And, based on that level of giving and their own needs, do they have enough to maintain their lifestyle?
 This may necessitate a dialogue with professionals about wealth structuring, investing, borrowing, income and estate tax considerations, and more.
 Identifying a primary intent moves a focus on investments to the broader purpose of wealth, which can align overall wealth strategy and decision making with the individual’s or family’s goals.

+To have your money work toward your goals, it helps to identify with one of four “foundational intents” for wealth.
 Of the four foundational intents for wealth, which fits you best?

 A wealth distribution